How Does Junk Removal Work?

 - Carpet or area rugs

 Junk removal companies may not accept potentially dangerous materials.
-However, you can still get rid of these items by contacting your local household hazardous waste disposal facility.
+You’ll typically have to contact your local household hazardous waste disposal facility to get rid of these items.
 You can usually find a list of nearby facilities on your state or local government’s website.
-The following are typically prohibited:
+The U.S. Environmental Protection Agency (EPA) also has a list of hazardous waste programs by state.

 - Asbestos